wbailey/command_line_reporter/README.md

     reporter.
 Any ruby code is allowed.
 See the examples that follow in the formatter sections for details.
 1. _formatter=(string)_
   * Simple string indicating the formatter you want your application to use.
+At present the 2 formatters are:

+  1. Progress - indicated by the string '_progress_'
+  1. Nested - indicated by the string '_nested_'

    The default is _nested_

 ### Progress Formatter